mgurov/kibanator/README.md

 ### WIP TODO

-* show the last fetch stats
 * fill in the index placeholders
 * sort on the client side?
 * allow specific start time selection
+* warning on hitting the 10K limit